Medicare Boot Camp®—Physician Services Version

 • Medicare physician/supplier enrollment process

-• Reporting NPIs on Medicare claims
+• Reporting National Provider Identifiers (NPI) on Medicare claims

-• Participation and non-participation in the Medicare program
+• Participation and nonparticipation in the Medicare program

 • “Opting out” of the Medicare program

-• Assigned versus non-assigned claims
+• Assigned versus nonassigned claims

-Module 4: Medical Necessity and Non-Coverage
+Module 3: Medical Necessity and Noncoverage

 • Circumstances under which an ABN would be ineffective/invalid

-• When is it inappropriate to present an ABN to a patient
+• When it is inappropriate to present an ABN to a patient

 • Circumstances where a routine ABN is permitted